forkcontrib/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 * :ref:`PA Scoring`
 * :ref:`Best Practices for ORA`

-For more information about creating open response assessments, including step by step instructions, see the following sections.
+For information about creating and managing open response assessments, including step by step instructions, see the following sections.

 * :ref:`PA Create an ORA Assignment`
 * :ref:`Managing ORA Assignments`